-Apart from the radiation-oncologist a couple of other people will come in to meet you.
+Apart from the radiation-oncologist a couple of other people will come to meet you.

 The social worker will explain more about the different steps of the treatment and can also help your parents with practical problems.

 Via her you will also hear about Radio-Robbie and the 'chain of courage'.

-The 'chain of courage' is an extra support for you.
 For every treatment, type of examination or event, you will get a special bead for your necklace.